 Local Government Compliance.
 Subsidiaries are subject to all the required government obligations of a local company like financial reporting, risk assessments, auditing, etc.

-A representative office (RO) is an extension of a foreign company that is set up to manage and coordinate the non-commercial activities of its parent company.
+The third type of company structure is a representative office (RO) which is an extension of a foreign company that is set up to manage and coordinate the non-commercial activities of its parent company.
 Unlike branch offices and subsidiaries, representative offices act as a liaison between the local market and the foreign parent company to establish initial relations.
 A representative office is perfect for foreign companies who want to evaluate the market before fully committing to investing in the country.

 Fewer Restrictions.
 Because the office wouldn't generate income directly, fewer restrictions are forced upon representative offices.